yulu/money.sense/content/posts/income-earning-family-wealth-management.md

 1. Investing too conservatively.
 2. Having an excessively high proportion of real estate investments.

 Being overly conservative in investments (e.g., 3-4% bond investments) show limits in asset appreciation or inflation protection.
-If low-risk investments significantly dominate the balance sheet, be causious.
+If low-risk investments significantly dominate the balance sheet, be cautious.

 This year, thanks to changing homes and reconfiguring insurance, I have had interactions with a few real estate agencies and insurance agencies.
 An interesting discovery is that when real estate brokers agencies affordability for us initially, they base it on the family's maximum loan amount.
 My insurance agent however, timely reminded me that property prices are at the all-time high and recommended investment products.
 There are vested interests for them, of course, and only when we know our own debt-to-asset ratio, understand our financial goals, and risk preferences, can we make better choices.
 I can't definitively answer whether investing in real estate or the stock market is more advantageous.
 I endorse the Chinese tradition of investing in real estate, but my attitude is balanced: strive for optimal ratio.